 Various studies have theorised a link between cannabis use and acute myocardial infarction (MI).
 A study published in 2001 concluded that for a small subset of susceptible individuals, risk of heart attack increases by 4.8 times in the sixty minutes following use of cannabis.
 Individuals that suffer a heart attack have an increased risk of experiencing stroke during the thirty days following onset of MI.

-It’s also thought that cannabis smoking increases the level of carboxyhaemoglobin in the blood, decreases the rate of oxygen delivery to the heart, and increases heart rate, thereby increasing the work of the heart.
+Cannabis smoking increases the level of carboxyhaemoglobin in the blood, which decreases the rate of oxygen delivery to the heart, and increases blood pressure, thereby increasing the work of the heart.
 These side-effects are well-known to be associated with cannabis use.
 But the link between cannabis use and MI itself is not fully established, and is likely to only affect those in specific high-risk brackets.

 CB1 and CB2 receptors are widely distributed within the cardiovascular system and play a role in modulating the cellular activity in the walls of the blood vessels.
 It’s been suggested that this mechanism may in some way contribute to the development of atherosclerosis, another major cause of ischemic stroke.